 Wildlife Cybercrime Prevention - GlobalWildlife crime is a matter of supply and demand

-WWF, IFAW and TRAFFIC train citizen science volunteers on how to identify prohibited wildlife products online through the Coalition’s Wildlife Cyber Spotter Program.
-So far, Coalition Cyber Spotters in the U.S., Germany and Singapore have flagged over 4,000 prohibited listings for sale online.
-These listings have been removed in real time by Coalition company enforcement teams.
-Through the program, Cyber Spotters have helped uncover new seller keywords and identify wildlife trafficking trends that have helped companies’ ongoing monitoring efforts.
+So far, in the US, Germany, France and Singapore, Cyber Spotters have flagged over 5,900 prohibited listings for sale online.
+Through the program, they have helped uncover new methods use by traffickers and identify wildlife trafficking trends that have helped companies’ ongoing monitoring efforts.